Beautiful Wood and Wire Fence Designs and Options

 The wire mesh infill used for wood and wire fence comes in three styles.
 Wire fence designs include welded wire mesh, woven wire mesh and steel wire cattle panels.

-The hole size in the mesh and the strength of the mesh will determine which one is best for your custom wood fence.
+The size of the holes in the mesh and the strength of the mesh will determine which one is best for your custom wood and wire mesh fence.

 Welded Wire Mesh